Works (50)

 Clinical presentation, medical management, and outcomes in 35 hospitalized sheep diagnosed with bluetongue virus disease

-Gamsjager, L., & Chigerwe, M. (2023, December 1).
-JOURNAL OF VETERINARY INTERNAL MEDICINE.
+Gamsjäger, L., & Chigerwe, M. (2023, December 1).
+Journal of Veterinary Internal Medicine.

 author keywords: coronitis; ovine; serotype; ulcers; vaccine; vasculitis